hasindu2008/slow5tools/docs/commands.md

 *  `-o, --output FILE`:
       Outputs merged data to FILE [default value: stdout].
 This can auto detect the output format from the file extension.
 *  `-c, --compress compression_type`:
-   Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
-This option is only valid for BLOW5.
+   Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary; `zlib` for zlib-based (also known as gzip or DEFLATE) compression; or `zstd` for Z-standard-based compression [default value: zlib].
+This option is only valid for BLOW5. `zstd` will only function if slow5tools has been built with zstd support which is turned off by default.
+*  `-s, --sig-compress compression_type`:
+   Specifies the raw signal compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed raw signal or `svb-zd` to compress the raw signal using StreamVByte zig-zag delta [default value: svb-zd].
+This option is introduced from slow5tools v0.3.0 onwards.
+Note that record compression (-c option above) is still applied on top of the compressed signal.
+Signal compression with svb-zd and record compression with zstd is similar to ONT's vbz.  zstd+svb-zd offers slightly smaller file size and slightly better performance compared to the default zlib+svb-zd, however, will be less portable.
 * `-t, --threads INT`:
    Number of threads [default value: 8].
 * `-K, --batchsize INT`: